spencertipping/pushback/pushback.md

 }
 ```

-Catalysts are readable and writable iff the frontier is nonempty.
+Catalysts are readable iff the frontier is nonempty.
+(If they were always
+readable, they would cause the same frontier to be read indefinitely.)

 Internally, the `select` catalyst stores mappings between file descriptors and
 fibers using a packed encoding: